 – NHS need and potential to help provide appropriate solutions – ensuring companies are meeting a real demand.

-– Potential to benefit from the programme (with additional questions for non-London based companies) – ensuring companies have the capacity to benefit from the programme and have reasonable expectations of the programme.
+– Potential to benefit from the programme – ensuring companies have the capacity to benefit from the programme and have reasonable expectations of the programme.